 Before this testing tool can be introduced, experts need to test it thoroughly.
 This is so we can be sure that the test is safe and effective.

 Repeated trials can help measure the tool’s performance and provide reliable data.
 This is very important since data can vary from patient to patient.
 So, having more large-scale research can help experts come to a solid conclusion with little room for error.

 In the meantime, the currently available prostate cancer tests remain a top priority.
 If you have a suspicion or experience any issues with the prostate gland, talk to a specialist.
 They can suggest the best prostate cancer tests that can be tailored to your needs.

 The Prostate Screening EpiSwitch (PSE) is another example of how screening tests for prostate cancer can evolve.
 Due to its outstanding performance and high accuracy (94%), this new testing tool has the potential to outshine the currently available PSA blood test.

-It proved highly beneficial in clinical practice for identifying prostate cancer and improving global health.
-But, further research is needed to understand its full impact and benefits.
+It has shown potential benefits in clinical practice for identifying prostate cancer and may contribute to improving global health.
+Further research is ongoing to fully understand the impact and benefits of the PSE test.